furbrain/PonyTrainer/README.md

 Show the calibrated readings, the top reading is the total field strength (in μT for magnetism, g for gravity).

 #### Bearings
-Show the current compass and clin readings for the device.
+Show the current compass and clino readings for the device.
 Press on the top of the device to see the effect of squeezing it too tightly!

 ### Off